 Cookies

-Use cookies to solve double authentication in iFrames and webviews.
+Use cookies to solve double authentication in iframes and webviews.

 Customers who iFrame embed their Circle community in their own app or website commonly face the challenge of needing their members to authenticate twice: once into your own app, and once again into your Circle community via the embedded iFrame.